qmsk/clusterf/README.md

 A backend weight of zero will prevent new connections being scheduled for the backend, allowing existing connections to continue.

+This is used in `clusterf-docker` for graceful container shutdowns.
+Containers going through the *kill* -> *die* -> *stop* lifecycle will be marked as not running and have their weight set to zero while stopping, before being removed.
+See issue #5 for an example.

 ### Backend merging

 Overlapping backends are merged.
 This will happen if multiple backends for a given service resolve to the same IPVS host:port, typically as a result of a route aggregating a set of backends to an intermediate frontend.